tecnomod-um/EvaluationGraphAlignmentMethods/Materials/materials.md

 ## Tables

-### Table of alignments

-A total of 49 alignment experiments were carried out using 25 different methods.
-Alignments were carried out whenever the schemas had compatible entities to align.
+<figcaption><strong>Table of Alignments.</strong> A total of 49 alignment experiments were carried out using 25 different methods.
+Alignments were carried out whenever the schemas had compatible entities to align.</figcaption>

 | Approach       |   AirlinesCustomerSatisfaction |   AmazonRatings |   BigBasketProducts |   BrazilianE-commerce |   E-CommerceData | Customer Satisfaction |
 |:---------------|-------------------------------:|----------------:|--------------------:|----------------------:|-----------------:|----------------------:|